-With a lot of emphasis on Make in India, manufacturing industry has been in a constant mode of change and updation.
+With a lot of emphasis on Make in India, the manufacturing industry has been in a constant mode of change and updating.
 Latest technology updates are also changing the way the industries are working every day.

 These technologies have given us the blessing of automation!
-High performing robots are likely to replace human beings.
-They not only work faster, error-free and more efficient but will have the ability to communicate with other machines giving out signals/commands through IoT.
+High-performing robots are likely to replace human beings.
+They not only work faster, error-free, and more efficiently but will have the ability to communicate with other machines giving out signals/commands through IoT.